Badish-Sec/PRODIGY_CS_TASKS/README.md

 # Internship Tasks Repository

 Welcome to my internship tasks repository!
-Here you'll find the projects I worked on during my internship.
+Here you'll find the projects I worked on during my internship with Prodigy Infotech.
 Each project serves as a demonstration of my skills and growth throughout the internship period.

 ## Projects